craigeley/agency_wedding/README.md

 ### The Weekend

-The icons for this section can be anything from the [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/) collection.[^1510262317]
+The icons for this section can be anything from the [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/) collection. *Note: background images for each section can be set in the `agency.css` file.*

 ### Timeline